 “Post-fire visual examination indicated a lack of substantial fire effects on the vegetation and surface fuels between burned homes.
 Lack of surface fire evidence in surrounding vegetation provides strong evidence that house-to-house ignitions by airborne firebrands were responsible for many of the destroyed homes.”

 Once native vegetation is cleared and the soil is disturbed the homeowner is permanently shackled with a number of negative consequences:

 The important point to understand is that there are multiple variables involved in trying to create a fire safe environment.
 "How do I prevent my home from burning?" is NOT a one answer question.
-While vegetation management will reduce the risk of home ignition, depending on it alone to protect your home in a firestorm is wishful thinking at best.
+While vegetation management will reduce the risk of home ignition, depending on it alone to protect your home in a firestorm is wishful thinking.

 To read a full analysis of the negative impacts of excessive clearance distances, read our letter to the California State Senate commenting on a bill that would have required 300 feet of clearance around homes.
 The bill was defeated in committee.

 For addtional information concerning the personal experiences of others regarding the uneven and confusing enforcement of fire clearance regulations see the Save the Chaparral blog.

 This map shows a development that was heavily damaged by the 2003 Cedar Fire in San Diego County.
 Houses marked in orange burned down.

 The movement of the fire front is indicated by the red arrow.
 Based on the concept of defensible space, houses 1 and 2 should not have burned down because they were hundreds of feet away from the actual fire.
 They burned because embers ignited the roof of one which in turn ignited its neighbor.